zulays/myAlpaca/README.md

 #### Wireframes

-> Use the Wireframes section to display desktop, tablet and mobile views.

 [myAlpaca Wireframe + Style Guide](https://scene.zeplin.io/project/5ef5492ccbfa90a42c493b76)

 - Desktop Layout for Home Page, Register User, Build Profile, Delete Profile

 #### Component Hierarchy

-> Use this section to define your React components and the data architecture of your app.

 ``` structure
 ####front end